-Total Renal Care of North Carolina, LLC d/b/a Wake Forest Dialysis Center proposes to add five in-center dialysis stations for a total of 15 dialysis stations upon project completion.
-Wake Forest Dialysis Center was serving 34 patients weekly at 3.4 patients per station, which is 85% of capacity, as of December 31, 2011.
+Wake Forest Dialysis Center, the only dialysis facility operated by the applicant in Wake County, proposes to add five in-center dialysis stations for a total of 18 dialysis stations upon project completion.
+Wake Forest Dialysis was serving 48 patients weekly on 15 stations, which is 3.2 patients per station or 80% of capacity, as of December 31, 2012.
 Dialysis facilities that operate four shifts per week (2 per day on alternate days) have a capacity of four patients per station.
 The applicant does not propose to establish a new facility.
-The applicant provides reasonable projections for the incenter patient population it proposes to serve on pages 20-21 of the application.
-The growth projections are based on a projected 20% average annual growth rate in the number of dialysis patients at the Wake Forest facility.
-At the end of Operating Year Two, the Wake Forest Dialysis Center projects the utilization will be 3.86 in-center patients per station (58 patients / 15 dialysis stations = 3.86).
-The applicant is not required by either the facility need methodology in the 2012 SMFP or 10A NCAC 14C .2203(b) to demonstrate that other facilities in Wake County are operating at or above a specific utilization rate.
-The applicant, including related entities, owns only one facility in Wake County.
-The only other provider of dialysis services in Wake County owns the other 11 facilities.
-Some of these facilities were approved to add stations pursuant to the facility need methodology even though other facilities owned by the same provider operated at less than 80% of capacity.
+The applicant provides reasonable projections for the in-center patient population it proposes to serve on pages 21-22 of the application.
+The growth projections are based on a projected 13% average annual growth rate in the number of dialysis patients at the Wake Forest Dialysis Center facility.
+At the end of Operating Year Two, Wake Forest Dialysis Center projects the utilization will be 3.9 in-center patients per station (78 patients / 20 dialysis stations = 3.9), which is 97% of capacity.

 The applicant adequately demonstrates the need to develop five additional dialysis stations at the existing facility based on the number of in-center patients it proposes to serve.
 The applicant adequately demonstrates that the proposal will not result in the unnecessary duplication of existing or approved health service capabilities or facilities.
-Consequently, the applicant is conforming to this criterion.
+Consequently, the application is conforming to this criterion.